ThibaultLengagne/gta/README.md

-# GTA - Gcloud Theft Auto
+# GTA - Gcloud Token Accessor

 This tool can be used to impersonate anyone given its access token.
 I have not found a built-in way to do this with gcloud cli.